Z2K SECURE API ACCESS

 Is ZKP practical in production?

 Yes.
-Verification is designed for edge execution and real-world throughput.
+Verification is designed for edge execution and real-world throughput—typical verification adds sub-millisecond latency and scales with your edge capacity.

 What happens if proof is missing or invalid?